SongJgit/KalmanNet4SensorFusion/README.md

 1. Using the code provided at the bottom of `nclt_predict.ipynb`, the coordinates are converted and saved into kml (Code is modified from https://github.com/AbhinavA10/mte546-project).
 2. Open QGIS and load vector(`xxx.kml`)

+## Thanks

+We are very grateful to the author of https://github.com/AbhinavA10/mte546-project which has inspired us a lot!